 While vacationing in a Caribbean paradise, beach time is the priority.
 And Frederiksted St Croix has some great beaches.
 But my wanderlust doesn’t allow me to stay at the beach all day every day.
 There is plenty more to do in and around Frederiksted if, like me, you want to get out of that beachside lounger from time to time.

-Rainbow Beach – One of the most popular beaches in St Croix sits about 1 mile north of Frederiksted.
+Rainbow Beach – One of the most popular beaches in St Croix sits about 1 km north of Frederiksted.
 In fact, TripAdvisor ranks a visit to Rainbow Beach as the #2 activity on the whole island.
 The beach is beautiful for sure, but so are others on the island.
 Perhaps it gets the high rank because West End Water Sports sits on the beach’s edge providing convenient water toy rentals.
 And then one of the island’s best eateries – Rhythms – is there too (more on that below).

 Sandcastle Beach – Cottages by the Sea sits on Sandcastle Beach, and I’ve already extolled its virtues.
 All beaches in St Croix are public, so anyone can enjoy this beautiful beach where we spent our idyllic Caribbean days.